mamonraab/violance-detection-in-video-with-pytroch/README.md

-### Step 2: bulding the timedistrbution warper and integrate it into the  pytroch model
+### Step 2: building the time-distribution warper and integrate it into the  PyTorch model

-as we know  that  most of the pre-trained Conv  based models are Conv2d  where it accept only  a 3d shape  (rgb , height , width ) while video data  each video is a 4d tensor  (frames , rgb , height , width )   ,  also  we know that   we need the pretrained model for spatial feature extraction and will feed it output to a temproal   layer such as (lstm)
+as we know  that  most of the pre-trained Conv  based models are Conv2d  where it accepts only  a 3d shape  (RGB, height, width ) while video data  each video is a 4d tensor  (frames, RGB, height, width ),  also  we know that   we need the pre-trained model for spatial feature extraction and will feed it output to a temporal   layer such as (LSTM)
-if we ignore the batch size from our calculations than The Time Distribution operation applies the same operation for each group of tensors.
-The tensor here represents one frame, in the base model, the group of tensors is consist of 30 consecutive frames represented with a shape of (frames , rgb , height , width ) .
-Each video (a group of tensors) get into the vgg19   as a frame by frame each with the shape of (rgb , height , width ) the vg19  apply same weight same calculation for that group of tensors the calculations changed once new group received.
+if we ignore the batch size from our calculations then The Time Distribution operation applies the same operation for each group of tensors.
+The tensor here represents one frame, in the base model, the group of tensors is consist of 30 consecutive frames represented with a shape of (frames, RGB, height, width ).
+Each video (a group of tensors) gets into the vgg19   as a frame by frame each with the shape of (RGB, height, width ) the vg19 applies the same weight and calculation for that group of tensors the calculations changed once new group received.
 The output of the time distributed vgg19   is a 2d tensor that is feed into the LSTM

-in code the idea is so simple  we just itreat over each frame and feed it  as frame by frame item t the conv base model from that   i have two  idea to implment this
+in code the idea is so simple  we just iterate over each frame and feed it  as frame by frame item t the Conv2d base model from that, I have two ideas to implement this

-1. the first method   ( consume more memory from the gpu  )  the idea is to change the array from (batch,frame,rgb,height ,width)  to  (batch*frame , rgb,height ,width)   so each frame will by an itm that feed to the basemodel the main idea  can bee seen in this code
+1. the first method   ( consume more memory from the GPU  )  the idea is to change the array from (batch, frame, RGB, height, width)  to  (batch*frame, RGB, height, width)   so each frame will  be an item that feeds to the base model the main idea  can be seen  in this code

 ```
  # reshape input  to be (batch_size * timesteps, input_size)